MidrarAdham/nhr_scripts/README.md

 3. "Remote" computer credentials.
 4. PowerLab_GS credentials

 The tesing was done on four computers due to COVID-19 pandemic, three of which are located in PowerLab.
-The steps below should help my fellow students and researchers to use the files in this repository correctly.
+The steps below should help my fellow students and researchers to perform an adequate testing procedure.

 ###### Setting up the GS:
 1. **Send an email to (Midrar@pdx.edu) for permission.**